Constitutional Convention (United States)

 The Constitutional Convention took place in Philadelphia from May 25 to September 17, 1787.
-Although the convention was intended to revise the league of states and first system of government under the Articles of Confederation, the intention from the outset of many of its proponents, chief among them James Madison of Virginia and Alexander Hamilton of New York, was to create a new Frame of Government rather than fix the existing one.
-The delegates elected George Washington of Virginia, former commanding general of the Continental Army in the late American Revolutionary War (1775–1783) and proponent of a stronger national government, to become President of the convention.
-The result of the convention was the creation of the Constitution of the United States, placing the Convention among the most significant events in American history.
+While the convention was initially intended to revise the league of states and the first system of federal government under the Articles of Confederation, leading proponents of the Constitutional Convention, including James Madison of Virginia and Alexander Hamilton of New York, sought to create a new frame of government rather than revise the existing one.
+Delegates elected George Washington of Virginia, former commanding general of the Continental Army in the American Revolutionary War and a proponent of a stronger national government, to serve as president of the convention.
+While the Constitutional Convention has been the only Federal one, the fifty states have held 233 constitutional conventions.
+The convention ultimately debated and ratified the Constitution of the United States, making the convention one of the most significant events in American history.